 William Roy’s map of the area, a military map drawn up in the years between 1747 and 1752 following the ’45 rebellion, shows houses in ‘Killchoan’ in three areas outside the main village.
 A lone building beside the Millburm may be the water mill, while the building above the word ‘Killchoan’ is very likely to be St Comghan’s church.
 A third, to the southeast and roughly where Pier Road is today, may be the isolated farmstead seen in Cowley’s map, whose remains are still visible between Pier Road and Torr Solais.

-William Bald’s 1806 map , commissioned by Estate owner Sir James Milles Riddell some years before his trustees began clearing some of the clachans on the Ardnamurchan Estate, provides a wealth of detail about Kilchoan.
+William Bald’s 1806 map , commissioned by Estate owner Sir James Milles Riddell some years before his trustees began clearing some of the settlements on the Ardnamurchan Estate, provides a wealth of detail about Kilchoan.
 The glebe, land allocated to the church, is shown extending across Glebe Hill, and, while the Manse is marked, there is no sign of St Comghan’s church just to the north of ‘Field 2’, which would still have been in use.
 The mill, standing in its own land, is marked, along with a small lake used to supply the mill race.
 It’s interesting to note that Kilchoan, today the largest township on West Ardnamurchan, in those times had relatively few houses.

-Alexander Low, who conducted a survey of the Estate to accompany Bald’s map, describes Kilchoan as ‘a piece of pretty good low land’ and suggests that it has too few tenants so that, if it were divided into crofts, it could accommodate more – a helpful suggestion when Riddell was planning to clear other clachans.
+Alexander Low, who conducted a survey of the Estate to accompany Bald’s map, describes Kilchoan as ‘a piece of pretty good low land’ and suggests that it has too few tenants so that, if it were divided into crofts, it could accommodate more – a helpful suggestion when Riddell was planning to clear other settlements.